-United Methodist John C. Goodwin literally had a life-changing experience when he attended the March on Washington in 1963.
-For the five decades since then, he's used the power of photography to bring human struggles into focus.
+The late John C. Goodwin literally had a life-changing experience when he attended the March on Washington in 1963.
+For the next five decades, Goodwin used the power of photography to bring human struggles into focus.

 (Madison, New Jersey)

 John C. Goodwin: "There are a lot of people who take wonderful art photographs and they see photography as really the art medium.
 And that really wasn't my perspective.
 My perspective was that I could use it as a means to promote social change."

 Like many great artists, you may know John C. Goodwin's work though you might not recognize him on the street.

 John C. Goodwin: "I keep one ear open as to what's going on.
 But I would grieve over something or celebrate something on my own time, not taking photographs."

 Goodwin's art is capturing a story and the passion of the participants in a single image.
 This talent served Goodwin well during his twenty years as a staff photographer for the United Methodist General Board of Global Ministries and his more recent work as a freelance photographer.

 John C. Goodwin: "Every job I did for the church was different and I enjoyed that.
 You never knew what was gonna come up.
 I've enjoyed meeting people of every nationality.
 I traveled in the Middle East and Africa, South America and Asia, and there are beautiful people everywhere you go.
 And it's been a pleasure."

 Goodwin photographed some of the most well-known people of the 1960's, many of whom lent their celebrity to the peace movement.